Brief: You’ll learn two ways to install Spotify on Ubuntu, Linux Mint and other Linux distributions.

 To install the desktop client of Spotify, open a terminal (Ctrl+Alt+T) and use the following commands:

 sudo sh -c 'echo "deb http://repository.spotify.com stable non-free" >> /etc/apt/sources.list.d/spotify.list'

 This will add the above repository in software sources list.
 Now add the GPG key:

 Next is simple.
 Update and install Spotify client.

 sudo apt-get update sudo apt-get install spotify-client

 That’s all you need to do.
-Next you can start Spotify by searching for it Unity Dash (in Ubuntu).
+Next, you can start Spotify by searching for it Unity Dash (in Ubuntu).
 It integrates very well in Ubuntu environment.
 Here is what Spotify interface looks like in Ubuntu 14.04:

 I hope this quick post helped you to install Spotify desktop client in Ubuntu and other Linux OS.
-I think this could be counted as one of the first few things to do after installing Ubuntu 14.04.
-How do you find it?
-Do you use any other service similar to Spotify?
-Do share your views.
+I think this could be counted as one of the first few things to do after installing Ubuntu 16.04.